timschroederme/LIPR/README.md

 	LIPrinter *printer = [[LIPrinter alloc] initWithPrinterAccessCode:@"XXXXXXXXXXXX"];

-With "XXXXXXXXXXXX" being your printer's access code, as to be retrieved from [Berg's developer website](http://remote.bergcloud.com/developers/littleprinter/direct_print_codes).
+With "XXXXXXXXXXXX" being your printer's access code, as to be retrieved from [BERG'S developer website](http://remote.bergcloud.com/developers/littleprinter/direct_print_codes).

 You can then address your Little Printer by using one of the following public methods of the LIPrinter instance visible via the header file, for example: